[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 #6.
 Best Loose-leaf Chai: Original Masala Chai from Vahdam Teas

 Vahdam Teas is a seller of premium teas from India.
 Rapid turnaround from the tea factory to your doorstep is Vahdam’s value-add.
-Their Masala Chai is the original recipe with a CTC black tea that nicely balances maltiness with a complex spiciness that’s unique to chai.
+Their Masala Chai is the original recipe with a CTC black tea that nicely balances maltiness with a complex spiciness unique to chai.

 #7.
 Best Loose-leaf Oolong tea: Black Dragon Oolong from The Tao of Tea